Android-for-Python/Android-for-Python-Users/README.md

 * It is run on an NTFS partition mounted on a Linux system.
 WSL users, don't build your app on the Windows partition (`/mnt/c/Users....`).
 Because some Python packages implement OS specific behavior based on the disk root name.

-* There are Python style trailing comments in the buildozer.spec file.
+* There are Python style trailing comments in the buildozer.spec file, or comment characters inside a list.
 Comment characters must be the first character on a line in the buildozer.spec file.

 * There is a white space or a tab before an uncommented option, an option must start on the first character of a line (this only applies to the first line of multi-line options).